Plumsail/helpdesk-docs/Common/How To/Close tickets if customer hasn't replied in SharePoint help desk system.rst

 Set conditions and action to close tickets
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The actions to be executed are configured on the next tab.
 It contains two blocks—conditions and actions.
-Take a look on the screenshot below.
+Take a look at the screenshot below.

 |task|